BBernYY/BBernYY/README.md

 - 🖼️ Made a custom `image file format`, that stores `pixel data` using the closest `CSS3` name. ([SIGMA-format](../../../SIGMA-format))
 <br><br><br>
 > add me on discord! `@BBernYY`
+>
+> *most (old) repos of mine will probably just be meaningless: dont mind them as theyre old and failed projects*